 A Year-Round Commitment to Preventing Human Trafficking

-Throughout fall 2025, all restrooms across the Palomar Community College District will have human trafficking awareness posters calling for individuals to help stop human trafficking and contact information for immediate assistance and resource hotlines.
+During fall 2025, all restrooms across the Palomar Community College District will start to display human trafficking awareness posters, which include a call to action, resource hotlines, and contact information for immediate assistance.

 Resources